 Tips for Choosing the Right App

 • Trial first if possible.
-See how the tool fits your workflow, note templates, specialty language.
+See how the tool fits your workflow, note templates, and specialty language.

 • Check hidden costs.
 Some vendors may limit note count, features, integrate poorly, or require EHR integration fees.